 So, is redistribution of wealth the answer?
-Sadly it just isn't that simple.
+Sadly it isn't that simple.
 According to Layard one of the greatest contributing factors to public happiness is perceived personal freedom (note it's the 'perception' that matters).
 In other words, forcing equality on people (high taxes, controlled industries etc.) to too great an extent can be just as bad as not having it in the first place.

-The best-case scenario for national well-being seems to be a form of benevolent capitalism which structurally ensures that the gap between rich and poor never gets too wide, without too much intervention.
-So, yes.
-Thatcher was probably wrong, but so is rigid socialism.
+The best-case scenario for national well-being seems to be a form of benevolent capitalism, which structurally ensures that the gap between rich and poor never gets too wide, without too much intervention.
+So yes, Thatcher was probably wrong, but so is rigid socialism.
 Political centrism anyone?